 I will provide accommodation to any student who provides me with a written letter from a DSP Specialist.
 If you require accommodation, the first step is to have DSP send me an official written accommodation letter.
 Once I receive this letter and if I have any questions, I will contact you by email.
 Please arrange for me to receive the letter as early in the semester as possible.
-I will also provide accommodation for observation of religious rituals.
-University policy is that such requests should be made by the second week of the semester.
-Please submit them by email, cc'ing your GSI.
-Arrangements for DSP Accommodations that require an alternative testing location or more time should be made with Mario Castillo (mdcastillo@berkeley.edu).
+Arrangements for DSP Accommodations that require an alternative testing location or more time should be made with Gregory Fayard (gmfayard@berkeley.edu).